15.00 m x 4.05 m x 2.00 m

 B.B. owner's cabin with double bed.
 Various closet space available

-S.B. bench (fixed bench, to be used as extra bed)
+S.B. sofa (fixed bench, to use as an extra bed)

-B.B. behind toilet and sink owner, various closet space
+B.B. behind toilet and washbasin owner, various closet space

-B.B. middle shower owner (adjacent to machine workshop)
+B.B. middle shower owner (adjacent to machine shop)